15 Most Chilling UFO Sightings Ever Recorded

 Whether you’re a believer or a skeptic, UFO sightings bring out a little wonder (and a little fear!) in all of us.
 Take a look at these sightings and stories and make of it what you will.
 Most importantly, keep looking to the sky.

 Betty and Barney Hill

 It’s only fair that we begin with one of the most famous UFO and alien abduction cases in history: the Betty and Barney Hill case.
 The two were driving on a road in New Hampshire at night when a bright light seemed to start following them.
 When they eventually got home, it was daylight, their clothes were dirty and ripped, their watches had stopped working—and they couldn’t remember a thing.
 During sessions with a psychiatrist, they later recalled being probed and violated by aliens during an abduction.
-The case was investigated by Project Blue Book, a now declassified UFO secret.
+The case was investigated by Project Blue Book.

 Barbara Lamb and the lizard man

 A woman named Barbara Lamb, a psychotherapist who observed crop circles, claimed that a reptilian figure appeared in her house one day, reports Vanity Fair.
 He was tall and had piercing yellow eyes.
 Normally not fond of snakes and lizards, the reptile appeared friendly and welcoming to Lamb, so she reached out to touch his hand.
 Then the lizard man vanished as suddenly as he appeared.

 Zimbabwe children and the end of the world